-Ginkgo Biloba, Ashwagandha and Gotu Kola for Mood, Cognition, and Energy
+Ginkgo Biloba Stack for Mood, Cognition, and Energy

-Ginkgo biloba is considered both safe and well tolerated, but some minor side effects including nausea, headaches, and rapid heartbeat have been reported.
-These effects are rare and are usually temporary, but if you experience them a dosage reduction is recommended.
+Ginkgo biloba is considered safe and well tolerated, but some minor side effects, including nausea, headaches, and rapid heartbeat have been reported.
+These effects are rare and usually temporary, but a dosage reduction is recommended if you experience them.

-Women who are pregnant or nursing are advised to avoid ginkgo biloba, as there is little data on its effects in these situations.
-In addition, people who have just had surgery or are taking anticonvulsants, anticoagulants, or antidepressants are advised to avoid taking ginkgo biloba.
+Women who are pregnant or nursing are advised to avoid Ginkgo biloba, as there is little data on its effects in these situations.

 Where to Buy

-Ginkgo biloba is one of the most widely available supplements and is both available in regular storefronts and, conveniently, can also be ordered online.
-Based on our research, we recommend the following ginkgo biloba supplements that can be ordered from Amazon:
+Ginkgo biloba extract is one of the most widely available supplements and is both available in regular storefronts and, conveniently, can also be ordered online.
+Based on our research, we recommend the following Ginkgo biloba supplements that can be ordered from Amazon:

-Alternatively, we recommend purchasing ginkgo biloba from AbsorbYourHealth.com, a trusted vendor for specialty supplements.
+Alternatively, we recommend purchasing Ginkgo biloba from PureNootropics.net, a trusted vendor for specialty supplements.

-Ginkgo biloba is an ancient natural supplement that has truly stood the test of time.
+Ginkgo biloba is an ancient natural supplement that has stood the test of time.

-Widely prescribed as both a specific treatment and a general tonic for tens of thousands of years, it is currently being studied as a potential treatment for a variety of circulatory and memory-related disorders and is rapidly gaining in popularity as a natural nootropic.
+Widely prescribed as both a specific treatment and a general tonic for tens of thousands of years, it is currently being studied in its standardized extract form as a potential treatment for various circulatory and memory-related disorders and is rapidly gaining in popularity as a natural nootropic.

-If you’re interested in making the most of your brain and body, ginkgo biloba is a supplement that’s well worth a try.
+If you’re interested in making the most of your brain and body, Ginkgo biloba extract is a supplement that may be well worth a try.

 Planning to start a new supplementation regimen?
 See our medical disclaimer.